Rooms at the Finborough Theatre

 Seeing two performers backed by a four-piece rock band performing an 80-minute musical in such an intimate space certainly benefits the piece, and this is what saved the show from being a tacky disaster: performed in a larger venue, Rooms would lose this essential charm.
 While it’s tough to know quite what the performance intended for us – it lacked enough irony to be a comedy, and yet was too funny to be a pop musical – it’s undeniable that the two unremittingly intimate performances from the leads are what save the play from its more “Disneyfied” elements.
 While the writers should perhaps be ashamed, the performers can be proud of their wholly entertaining efforts.

-Rooms: A Rock Romance is on at the Finborough Theatre until 18th May 2013, for further information or to book visit here.
+Rooms: A Rock Romance is at the Finborough Theatre until 18th May 2013.
+For further information or to book visit the theatre’s website here.